marcelm/cutadapt/README.md

 * Support the `--no-indels` option.
 This disallows insertions and deletions while aligning the adapter.
 Currently, the option is only available for anchored 5' adapters.
   This fixes issue 69.
-* For colorspace, the length of a read (for `--minimum- and --maximum-length`) is now computed after primer base removal (when `--trim-primer` is specified).
+* As a sideeffect of implementing the --no-indels option: For colorspace, the length of a read (for `--minimum- and --maximum-length`) is now computed after primer base removal (when `--trim-primer` is specified).
+* Added one column to the info file that contains the name of the found adapter.

 v1.3
 ----